How to Evaluate Behavioral Models: Formalizing an Ideal Loss Function

 \subsection{Alignment Axioms}

-} \shortver{\textbf{\textit{Alignment axioms.}}} Our first alignment axiom pertains to the situation where two models' predictions are compared to each other on a fixed dataset.
-This is a fundamental step in behavioral modelling: to evaluate the performance of a proposed model, one must compare its predictions on \emph{some} dataset to other existing models to understand whether their proposal better captures human behavior.
-Here, if one model is a better fit to the data than another, it should receive a lower loss.
+} \shortver{\textbf{\textit{Alignment axioms.}}} Our first alignment axiom pertains to the training process.
+While training a predictive model, a modeller's goal is to select a prediction that has low expected test loss over new, unseen data.
+Thus, if one model better fits the data than another, it should receive a lower expected loss.

 What do we mean by ``better''?
 Reasonable people disagree about many comparisons between models, but some are unarguable.
-For instance, a perfect prediction---one that exactly matches the dataset---is better than an imperfect one.
-A standard axiom in the literature, known as Propriety, captures this intuition by requiring that a perfect prediction minimizes the loss.
-To distinguish it from a Distributional Propriety axiom that will follow, we refer to it as \emph{Sample Propriety}. \begin{axiom}[Sample Propriety (SP)] For all predictions $f \in \Delta(A)$ and sampled datasets $y \in \Datasets(A)$, \begin{kequation*} f \neq \bar p(y) \implies \Obj(\bar p(y), y) < \Obj(f, y). \end{kequation*} \end{axiom}
+For instance, a perfect prediction---one that exactly matches the data generating process---is better than an imperfect one.
+A standard axiom known as Propriety captures this intuition, requiring that a perfect prediction minimizes the expected loss.
+To distinguish it from a Sample Propriety axiom that will follow, we refer to it as \emph{Distributional Propriety}. \begin{axiom}[Distributional Propriety (DP)] For all predictions $f \in \Delta(A)$ and all $n \ge 1$, $p \in \Delta(A)$, \begin{kequation*} f \neq p \implies \E_{y \sim p^n}\Obj(p, y) < \E_{y \sim p^n}\Obj(f, y). \end{kequation*} \end{axiom}